-Of the beautiful beaches scattered across the Whitsundays, Whitehaven Beach on Whitsunday Island is a standout slice of paradise.
+Of all the beautiful beaches scattered across the Whitsundays, Whitehaven Beach on Whitsunday Island is a standout slice of paradise.
 Its pure white sands are complemented by the calmest of turquoise waters, making it the most popular island to visit.
 It constantly tops the list of the world's best beaches, thanks in large part to the soft, silica sands which stay comfortable underfoot.

 Situated on the mainland, Airlie Beach is the gateway to the Whitsundays and is a popular place for schoolies and families alike.
 Outdoor adventurers should make a beeline for Lindeman Island, Conway National Park or South Molle Island to explore quintessential Aussie bushland complemented by stunning ocean views.